aadarsh-ram/docbro/README.md

 This website generator requires a specialized docstring format, close to the reStructuredText docstring format.
 It generates markdown files first, then converts them to a static website for viewing.

 Docbro also has configuration files (`.ignoredirs` and `.ignorefiles`) to ignore certain directories and files.
+A custom GitHub Action has also been written to automatically deploy the website, and for documentation version control.

 ## Docstring format
 ```